 |Virgin America||Airbus 320 & 321||32”|

-Regardless, at a 30″ standard pitch, it’s it’s possible the seats could still feel a little cramped.
+Regardless, at a 30″ standard pitch, it’s still possible the seats could feel a little cramped.

 American Airlines spokesman Joshua Freed has a response to those concerned.
 Freed has said the carrier doesn’t measure legroom, which it considers a subjective experience that varies with the length of each passenger’s legs.

-Instead, he said, the carrier is able to shrink the distance between seat backs — the “pitch” — because seats themselves are thinner on the 737-Max.
+Instead, he said, the carrier can shrink the distance between seat backs — the “pitch” — because seats themselves are thinner on the 737-Max.
 He mentions this product should still provide a good experience for customers. (source)

-Technically, no. The true definition of ‘pitch’ is the distance from one point on a seat to the exact same point on the seat in front of it.
+Technically, no. The true definition of “pitch” is the distance from one point on a seat to the same point on the seat in front of it.

-In the American Airlines memo, the company reiterated the idea that the new 1″ decrease in pitch length won’t really affect customers all that much stating: “These seats are designed to make efficient use of the space available and feel more spacious so a 30-inch pitch will feel more like today’s 31 inches,” (source)
+In the American Airlines memo, the company reiterated the idea that a 1″ decrease in pitch length won’t really affect customers all that much, stating: “These seats are designed to make efficient use of the space available and feel more spacious so a 30-inch pitch will feel more like today’s 31 inches.” (source)